 Top-Notch Equipment Supported by Consummate Skills

 Lapland Air Command's spearhead is our Boeing F/A-18 Hornet fighters.
 Recently upgraded to meet the requirements of modern-day air warfare, the aircraft are at the peak of their performance curve.
-Upon completion of the ongoing air surveillance radar modernization project, all our tools for the job will be top-notch.
+The completion of the air surveillance radar modernization project means all our tools for the job are top-notch.

 Air Defense Relies on Air Picture

 The primary peacetime mission of Finland's air defense is air surveillance.
 In Lapland Air Command, this effort is directed from the No. 5 Control and Reporting Centre with subordinated radar stations located across the air command's air defense area.
 Information from a range of sensors is compiled into a real-time air picture to enable the planning and execution of air defense.

 Identification Mission Launched When Necessary

 Airborne targets detected within or approaching Finnish airspace are identified as a joint effort by civil and military agencies.
 In case a target lacks flight plan information and cannot be identified by any other means, the control and reporting centre scrambles a Hornet on an identification mission.

 Each operational fighter squadron is ready to launch an armed Hornet on an air policing mission around the clock, every day of the year.
 If necessary, force will be used against an intruder.